 - Cultural Translation: In order to prove that there's no such thing as bad luck, Matías starts to chant, "Menem Menem."
 English dub translates this as Nixon.
 While both of them are well-known politicians, "Nixon" is not known to be as much of a bad luck chant as "Menem."

 - Four Is Death: Double Subversion.
-These guys have survived lot of episodes being four and nobody getting killed.
+These guys survive lot of episodes as a group of four without anybody getting killed.
 Until Episode 7.

 - Idiosyncratic Episode Naming: Each episode is a "misterio" (mystery).

-- Impossible Genius: Hernán did perfumed his butt with his invention after going to the toilet.
+- Hernán perfumed his butt with his invention after going to the toilet.

-- Also, he cloned Matías after being shot and killed in the previous episode.
+- Hernán cloned Matías after being shot and killed in the previous episode.